Trump holds campaign rally in Florida after testing negative for coronavirus | DW | 12.10.2020

 Trump joked that he was healthy enough to plunge into the crowd, after reportedly recovering from the coronavirus.

 "I went through it now.
 They say I'm immune.
 I feel so powerful ...
 I'll kiss the guys and the beautiful women... everybody.
-I'll just give you a big fat kiss," Trump told the thousands of supporters who attended the rally.
+I'll just give you a big fat kiss," Trump told thousands of supporters who attended the rally.
+Many of his supporters attended without masks.

 Trump promised a "safe" vaccine for the virus and insisted on the US's recovery rate as a success in his government's battle against the pandemic.
 "If you look at our upward path, no country in the world has recovered the way we have recovered," he said.